Skip to content

 Best Time to Visit

 October to February are the best months to visit.
-When the monsoon end in late September, the fresh air drives in.
-It was hot in noon but still delightful to walk around the city.
-In February, Bhuj is already burning in noon.
+When the monsoon ends in late September, the fresh air drives in.
+It was hot in the noon, but still delightful to walk around the city.
+In February, Bhuj is already burning in the noon.
 These are the best months for outdoor activities.

-April to June are not the best time to visit desert areas since temperature ascends to as high as 39 Celcius.
-It might be a good time for camping or visit the coastal area.
+April to June are not the best time to visit desert areas since the temperature ascends to as high as 39 Celsius.
+It might be a good time for camping or visiting the coastal area.

-July to September’s monsoon cool down the air a little bit.
-The wave is strong during the monsoon in Arabia Ocean.
+July to September’s monsoon cools down the air a little bit.
+The wave is strong during the monsoon in the Arabian Ocean.

 Getting Around